Lillard scores 24, Blazers hold off NBA-best Raptors 128-122 | New Country 923

 Raptors: Former Oregon Ducks forward Chris Boucher was called up from the G-League on Thursday.
 He will help fill the void created by Valanciunas’ absence. … It was the third of a four-game road trip for Toronto.

-Trail Blazers: It was Portland’s third straight win at home. … There was a sizable contingent of Raptors fans and several Canadian flags at the Moda Center.
+Trail Blazers: The victory snapped a six-game Portland losing streak to the Raptors. … It was Portland’s third straight win at home. … There was a sizable contingent of Raptors fans displaying several Canadian flags at the Moda Center.
 One group sang along loudly to the Canadian national anthem before the game.

 UP NEXT